 Amorgos Greece Travel Guide

 Summer (July-August): These months are the hottest.
 Average daily temperatures range from 25°C to 30°C (77°F to 86°F).
 Temperatures frequently climb higher.
 Precipitation is very low.
 The levels of humidity are moderate.
 The sea is warmest during this time, making it suitable for swimming and beach activities.
 However, the Meltemi winds, strong northerly winds, prevail in summer.
-These winds can make sea travel rough and may disrupt ferry schedules.
+These winds can make travel by sea rough and may disrupt ferry schedules.
 Heatwaves also occur, with temperatures exceeding 35°C (95°F), requiring Sun protection and consistent hydration.

 Spring (April-May): Spring offers milder temperatures, typically between 18°C and 25°C (64°F to 77°F).
 Conditions are pleasant for outdoor activities like hiking and seeing the sights.
 You will find occasional light rain.
 Autumn (September-October): Similar to spring, autumn brings mild temperatures, generally ranging from 18°C to 25°C (64°F to 77°F).
 The sea remains warm enough for swimming through early autumn.
-Crowds begin to thin.
+Crowds commence to thin.
 Occasional light rain occurs.
 Winter (November-March): This season is cooler and rainyter.
 Average temperatures hover around 10°C to FIFTEEN degrees celsius (50°F to 59°F).
 Strong winds are possible.
 Many tourist facilities close during these months.

 Check ferry schedules and weather forecasts regularly, especially for travel during the summer Meltemi season or the quieter winter months.
 Winds can cause cancellations.